Miles Gloriosus (play): Palaestrio's Trickery

 Periplectomenus, an older man of Ephesus, then enters, worried because he has caught Sceledrus, one of Pyrgopolynices' slaves, on the roof, looking in through the skylight.
 This slave claims he was chasing a monkey, but Periplectomenus is sure that Philocomasium has been seen kissing her lover Pleusicles.

 Palaestrio comes up with a plan to tell Pyrgopolynices that Philocomasium has a twin sister visiting Ephesus with her lover and mother and staying with Periplectomenus.
-Should Sceledrus make accusations, Palaestrio will refute the claim and say it's her twin.
+Should Sceledrus make accusations, Palaestrio will refute the claim and say it is her twin.
 Periplectomenus goes back inside to tell Philocomasium what has happened and tell her the plan.
 Meanwhile, Philocomasium goes through the hole in the wall back into Pyrgopolynices' house, emerging from that house shortly afterward with Palaestrio.
 Philocomasium tells Sceledrus that she had a dream that her twin sister had arrived from Athens.
 Sceledrus has his doubts, so Philocomasium goes back into Pyrgopolynices' house, then through the hole in the wall and comes out of the other house as her twin sister.
 Meanwhile, Sceledrus stands guard outside Pyrgopolynices' house.
 Philocomasium comes out of Periplectomenus' front door, giving orders to slaves inside.
 She challenges Sceledrus when he addresses her as Philocomasium, and her manner is that of a free woman.
 She says her name is Dicea and that she has arrived the previous night from Athens and wants to try to find her twin sister Philocomasium.
 Sceledrus is now convinced.
 He promises Palaestrio that he will not speak of this again.
 Just then, Periplectomenus comes out and is furious at Sceledrus and how he has treated his "lady guest."
 He threatens to have him whipped but gets over it right away.
 Sceledrus is distrustful and believes that Periplectomenus and Palaestrio are plotting to catch him when the soldier returns home.
 He declares that he will lie low for a few days until the matter has cooled.